no-context/moo/README.md

     moo.next() // -> undefined
 ```

-Error tokens consume the whole of the rest of the buffer.

 You can have a token type that both matches tokens _and_ contains error values.

 ```js